 To date, protection plans have been widely adopted in the U.S. and Europe, and we’ve also seen growing adoption in emerging markets.
 But with the global rise in low-cost smartphones, it remains to be seen how customer behaviors will change and how insurance providers will adapt.

-The increased computing power of smartphones has created a demand for stronger, longer-lasting batteries that can keep pace with users.
+The increased computing power of smartphones and the evolution of mobile technology has created a demand for stronger, longer-lasting batteries that can keep pace with users.
 Unfortunately, they can’t always keep up and we’ve almost all experienced the dreaded dead battery at an inopportune moment.